Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Conclusion

 \section{Conclusion}

-We introduced a novel self-supervised approach for learning audio-visual representations in egocentric videos via spatial correspondence between the video and its binaural audio.
-The spatial representations are learned via binaural audio inpainting, which involves masking segments or full channels of the binaural audio and predicting the masked parts on the basis of the video and unmasked audio context.
-Through extensive evaluation, we show that our learned features are strong and generic enough to improve over multiple backbone methods and for multiple downstream tasks, including active speaker detection and source separation.
-In future work, we plan to explore alternate pretraining strategies involving spatial audio synthesis and leverage more large-scale conversational video datasets for learning stronger features.
+We {introduce} a novel self-supervised approach for learning audio-visual representations in social egocentric videos via spatial correspondence between the video and its binaural audio.
+Through extensive evaluation, we show that our learned features are strong and generic enough to improve over multiple backbone methods {on} multiple downstream tasks. {In future work, we will explore how the learned spatial audio-visual cues may reveal the social attention between speakers.}